Do you remember the first trip of your life?

 Flowers alongside the roads welcomed us as we neared Namchi town in South Sikkim.
 We hired a car and headed to the IHCAE in Chemchey – the venue for the RYLA event.

 The most attractive factor about the place I found was the weather.
 The weather changed every now and then.
 The sun shone only for a few minutes, the clouds would come blowing cool winds all the time.
 Being from the plains of Assam, to see clouds nearby and to feel them was gratifying.

 While Mohit and I stayed at the campus of IHCAE, my brother left to stay in Namchi till the RYLA concludes.

 Having reached early, we were warmly welcomed by Rtn.
 Prakash Sundas Sir.
-We helped the organisers by arranging notebooks, files and pens for the participants.
-It was the registration time when we saw the arrival of a huge number of participants.
+We helped the organisers arrange notebooks, files and pens for the participants.
+It was registration time when we saw the arrival of a huge number of participants.
 Students from Gangtok, Darjeeling, Siliguri, Assam, Meghalaya, and a few participants from Bhutan joined the event.
 Being from a small village in Assam, I felt lucky and blessed to meet friends from northeastern states and other countries.
 It was an International RYLA.